 Director of Development

 With a background in nonprofit entrepreneurship and leadership, Rosi Bustamante is a bilingual and bicultural Latina professional specializing in fundraising, startups and organizational development.
 Growing up in Tijuana, Mexico, she fell in love with volunteerism as a strategy to create effective change and obtained her Master’s Degree in nonprofit management.
-Since 2012, she has specialized in fundraising for small organizations and Latino groups, as well as board development.
-She loves nature, healing herbs, and lives and plays in the San Francisco Mission District with her husband and two sons.
+Since 2012, she has specialized in fundraising and board development for small organizations and Latino groups.
+She loves nature, healing herbs, and lives and plays in the Mission District with her husband and two high school sons.

 I love working at Jamestown because it allows me to help make a difference in a child's life.
 In my role, I help sustain a vital organization where children thrive, develop their sense of self, and confidence.